haraksduggal/haraksduggal/README.md

 - 👋 Hi, I’m Haraks Kaur Duggal
 - 😄 Pronouns: she/her
 - 👀 I’m interested in Computer Science
-- 🌱 I love to spend time listening to pocasts, take photographs, read books an be myself
+- 🌱 I love to spend time listening to podcasts, take photographs, read books and be myself
 - 👨‍💻 I’m a student.
-I am pursuing Bachelor's in Technology from Amity University Punjab.
+I am pursuing Bachelor's degree in Technology from Amity University Punjab.
 - 📫 How to reach me haraksduggal@gmail.com